Do you want to work in TV?

 Are you a whizz at admin and spreadsheets or love organising and have a great eye for detail?
 We would love to help you develop those skills into the role of Production Team Assistant.

-The traineeship will continue within government COVID-19 guidelines, as both TRC and the host TV production companies are committed to delivering the programme and supporting the trainees.
+The traineeship will continue within government COVID-19 guidelines.
 Please note, some working from home may be required.

 If you require support to complete the application process we're more happy to help, just email projectmanager@trcmedia.org